Avg: 2.8 from 15 votes

 Tetonia begins wherever you'd like in the gully area left of Northern Pillar.
 The gully thrash was actually the original historical path of Le Teton.
 If you feel up to it, I suggest you forgo placing gear as you climb the 5.3ish moves up the face to the right of the gully, and then cross the gully to the dirt ledge about 50 feet up.
 The real climbing starts here (8 feet climbers' left of the gully), and I'm pretty sure it shares the start and the first 25 feet or so with the direct Mr. P's Wulst in the pebbly face/groove, mentioned in the Grey Dick.
 From this dirt ledge it is exactly 35 meters to the steel anchors.
 The protection is a bit R off the ledge, but the climbing is easy and gear can be had about 15 feet up ... er, 65 feet up...

-As I mentioned before, It seems likely this climb has been done before, but I can't find it in the guidebooks and my questioning of some old-timers has been un-fruitful as well.
-It definitely deserves more attention, and I feel it's one of the best 5.10's at the Gunks.
+As I mentioned before, It seems likely this climb would have been done before, but nearly 10 years have past now and no one has come forward with info.
+Also I can't find it in the guidebooks, and my questioning of some old-timers has been un-fruitful as well.
+It definitely deserves attention, once you understand it's nuances I feel it's one of the best 5.10's at the Gunks.

 Steel anchors greet you at the top- 2 60 meter rope rappels back down to the ground (shares rappel with Madame G's).